OneDrive/onedrive-api-docs/docs/controls/file-pickers/v8-schema.md

        */
       shared?: boolean;
       /**
-       * Show "Cloud storage".
-The host app must be Teams.
-       */
-      teamsCloudStorage?: boolean;
-      /**
        * Show "Quick access".
        */
       sharedLibraries?: boolean;
       /**
-       * Show "Stock images".
-       * This pivot is only supported in OneDrive for Business */ stockImages?: boolean;
-      /**
-       * Show "Bing search".
-       * This pivot is only supported in OneDrive for Business */ bing?: boolean;
-      /**
-       * Show "My lists".
-       * This pivot is only supported in OneDrive for Business */ myLists?: boolean;
-      /**
        * Show "My organization".
        * This pivot is only supported in OneDrive for Business */ myOrganization?: boolean;

-      /**
-       * Show "Recent lists".
-       * This pivot is only supported in OneDrive for Business */ recentLists?: boolean;

       /**
        * Show the site pivot
        * This pivot is only supported in OneDrive for Business